 I trudged down Hai Ba Trung Street.
-The temperature was already close to 100 degrees and my shirt was soaked through with perspiration.
+The temperature was already close to 100 degrees, and my shirt was soaked through with sweat.
 Eventually, I made my way to an alternate evacuation point—the University of Maryland’s Saigon Education Center.
 It was padlocked.
 I waited.
-Finally, at 12:20 p.m. two olive drab buses arrived and I climbed aboard along with about 60 other members of the Saigon press corps.
+Finally, at 12:20 p.m. two olive drab buses arrived, and I climbed aboard along with about 60 other members of the Saigon press corps.

 The two buses then began an aimless voyage through Saigon.
 Every few blocks the buses would stop and the Marine assigned to our bus would ask for instructions on his two-way radio.

 “What’s this, the Graham Martin sightseeing excursion?” someone asked.

 The UHF radio in the Marine’s hand crackled.
 It was “Dodge City” again.

 “We’re in trouble here!” a voice said.
 “There are 20,000 people at the front gate of the embassy.
 It’s getting hostile.”